 - University of Rochester financial aid applies toward the cost of the program (semester or academic year).

-- Grades earned will be shown on your Rochester transcript, although they are not calculated into the GPA.
+- Grades earned will not be shown on your Rochester transcript and are not calculated into the GPA.

 - Grades for courses taught by University of Rochester faculty appear on the transcript and are calculated into the GPA.
 This includes grades from faculty-led programs.

 - Applications are available at the Center for Education Abroad, and all materials are coordinated by that office.